By Julienne du Toit

 March seems to be their jousting season, and it’s a bit like watching a real mediaeval tournament.
 We came across two and followed them.
 First they cantered towards one another in a slow stylised manner, meeting on the edge of both their territories.
 Then they high-stepped beside one another, circling in overlapping patterns, nose to nose, then nose to tail.

 It was if they were comparing body parts with one another, and boasting in undertones we couldn’t catch.
 There’d be a studied intermission of grass nibbling, but all of a sudden the courtly battle would be on again.
-They’d kneel down and horn the muddy earth and stand.
+They’d kneel down and horn the muddy earth.
 The mudpack made their horns look bigger, a feeling they seemed to relish as they nodded and shook their heads at one another.

 A dispute like this can go on for hours, apparently, but seldom ends in violence.
 In our case, one just stalked off with a slightly aggrieved air and the other saw him off for a short way.
 They’d probably be doing exactly the same thing tomorrow.